-The San Joaquins Service currently utilizes eight trainsets for the existing seven daily round-trips.
+Due to the COVID-19 pandemic and the associated decrease in ridership Fthe San Joaquins Service currently utilizes sixeight trainsets for the four existing seven daily round-trip service.
+This is a reduction from the Pre-COVID-19Covid 19 pPandemic of eight consists for seven daily roundtrips.
 The fleet consists of a mix of locomotive types and train cars.
 The State of California owns or leases all locomotives and train cars utilized by the San Joaquins.